 - 194 visits from desktop users, in the selected time period for that particular page.

 - Average clicks on the page, per visit: 1.15

 Denmark, Capital region:

 - 361 visits from desktop users, in the selected time period of that particular page.

 - Average clicks on the page, per visit: 1.03

 When looking at the results from the Segmentation Map, we can for instance see that:

-- Page visitors from Sacramento are more interested in learning about Quality Assurance than visitors from Phoenix.
+- Page visitors from Denmark are more interested in reading the company blog (Learn menu).

-- Page visitors from Phoenix are more interested in learning about Accessibility and Analytics than visitors from Sacramento.
+- Page visitors from Phoenix are more interested in being able to compare products on the website.

-- Visitors seem to be clicking on non-clickable elements found under the Quality Assurance, Accessibility, and Analytics logos.
+- Visitors seem to be clicking on non-clickable elements on the front page banner.
 Knowing this, your business may benefit from making those non-clickable elements clickable to get visitors more engaged with the website, based on this simplified example.